hsnborn22/LinGo/README.md

 ...

+Summing everything up, the goal of the app is to provide a lightweight, fast to use, user-friendly terminal-based solution to language aquisition by texts, that gives off "VIM" vibes.
+I'm sure if you're a software developer who likes both VIM and learning languages you will really like this.

 ## Languages supported:

 At the current stage the application supports virtually all languages that are "tokenized with spaces", i.e where words are separated by spaces (almost all european languages are like this, as well as many asian languages such as indonesian, tagalog,mongolian, kazakh exc.).
 The app also supports mandarin chinese (both simplified and traditional) both for tts and for in-text translations.
 Languages such as arabic, korean and japanese are currently not supported yet.